killivion/GEFCOM2014/README.md

 to the paired t-test's here) and both put LightGBM ahead of both baselines with p ≈ 0.00001, far below any conventional significance threshold.
-LightGBM also has the lower pinball loss on every single one of the 14 folds individually, not just on average.
+LightGBM also has the lower pinball loss on every single one of the 14 folds individually and with much smaller uncertainty, not just on average.

 **Calibration**: LightGBM's much lower pinball loss does not mean its intervals are better calibrated.
 Its coverage@90% (0.819) is further